- Chart

 Market Risk

-Specific risks include interest rate risk (bond prices decline when interest rates rise) and credit risk (the risk that municipal issuers may default on their debt).
+The primary market risks for MFLX include interest rate risk (as bond prices fall when rates rise), credit risk (the risk that issuers may default on their obligations), and liquidity risk (difficulty selling certain municipal bonds quickly without a significant price concession).

 Investor Profile